YongLipTeh/hangman/README.md

 ## Credits
 This project is a solution to a guided problem provided in [learncpp](https://www.learncpp.com/cpp-tutorial/chapter-16-summary-and-quiz/).

 The random number generator is part of the tutorial written by Alex.
-The code is fully written by me, although I was guided in the tutorial.
+The code is fully written by me, although I was guided by the tutorial.